-Homebuyer.com is an independent mortgage education platform launched in 2019.
-We help home buyers and refinancing households understand their options and connect with mortgage lenders based on what matters most to them -- whether that's getting the lowest total cost, finding the best rate, or simply getting approved.
+Homebuyer.com is now a part of Opendoor.
+We are an independent mortgage education platform launched in 2019.
+We help home buyers and refinancing households understand their mortgage options and make informed decisions.

 We're not a mortgage lender.
 We don't make credit decisions, approve loans, or provide personalized financial advice.
-Think of us as the neutral guide that helps you figure out what you need before you talk to lenders, then points you toward the ones that actually offer what you're looking for.
+We're here to help you understand how mortgages work, what you need to qualify, and what options are available to you.

 What we actually do